fledge-iot/fledge-south-s2opcua/docs/index.rst

 OPC UA clients and servers use X509 certificates to confirm each other's identities and to enable digital signing and data encryption.
-Certificates are often issued by a Certificate Authority (CA) which means either the client or the server could reach out to the CA to confirm the validity of the certificate if it choses to.
+Certificates are often issued by a Certificate Authority (CA) which means either the client or the server could reach out to the CA to confirm the validity of the certificate if it chooses to.

 The configuration described above uses the names of certificates that will be used by the plugin.
 These certificates must be loaded into the Fledge Certificate Store manually and named to match the names used in the configuration before the plugin is started.